| |

 4. Dill

-Even if you are not a fan of making pickles, Dill offers so many culinary options from adding flavor to soups to salads.
-Dill can grow very tall and is often a wonderful herb to plant in the spring and enjoy in the early summer.
+Even if you are not a fan of making pickles, Dill offers so many culinary options, from adding flavor to soups to salads.
+Dill can grow very tall and is often an excellent herb to plant in the spring and enjoy in the early summer.
 Let it go to seed, and dill will return the following year without much effort.
-Direct seed dill when planting the first time, as it is not a fan of transplanting.
+Direct seed dill when planting for the first time, as it is not a fan of transplanting.

 USDA Growing Zones: 9-11